 |2019-20||October 1, 2017||June 30, 2020|

 If you have already filled out a state student aid form, it’s important to note that you must still fill out the federal form in order to be eligible for federal aid.
 If you’re mailing in your form information, it must be received by that date so allow plenty of time for mailing.

-What is the difference between Dependent and Independent Students?
+What Is the Difference Between Dependent and Independent Students in FAFSA?

 Simply put, students are classified as either dependent or independent of the level of access a student has to their parent’s financial resources.
 You must meet at least one of these criteria to be considered an independent student:

 - You are working on an advanced degree such as a master’s or doctorate